 Each submission should include a cover sheet which includes: heading (e.g., Project Proposal), title (e.g., name of your project), course number, date, and alphabetical list of names (Last, First) of all students in the team.
 Make sure you do NOT include your ID numbers.
 All submissions are also to include a blank page where I will record my mark.
 You will give me all your submissions in electronic form through the OWL system and will receive them back through the OWL system.
-The file names should follow the general protocol: SUBMISSION_IV_Group# (e.g., ProjectProposal_IV_Group3).
+Your submission should be made through your dropbox in OWL.
+The file names should follow the following protocol: SUBMISSION\LASTNAME\FIRSTNAME (e.g., Summary#1\Smith\Joe.pdf).
+If the submission is from a certain team, then only ONE submission by one of the team members is enough; however, you need to send an email for me to know where it is.
+The file names for such assignments should follow the general protocol: SUBMISSION\Team# (e.g., ProjectProposal\Team3).